-All types of porphyria involve a problem in the production of heme.
-Heme is a component of hemoglobin, the protein in red blood cells that carries oxygen from your lungs to all parts of your body.
-Heme production, which occurs in the bone marrow and liver, involves eight different enzymes — a shortage (deficiency) of a specific enzyme determines the type of porphyria.
+All types of porphyria involve a problem making heme.
+Heme is a part of hemoglobin.
+Hemoglobin is the protein in red blood cells that carries oxygen from the lungs to all parts of the body.
+Heme also plays a role in clearing drugs and hormones from the body.

 Examples of triggers include:

-- Exposure to sunlight
+- Exposure to sunlight.

-- Recreational drugs
+- Recreational or illicit drugs.

-- Dieting or fasting
+- Dieting or fasting.

-- Physical stress, such as infections or other illnesses
+- Physical stress, such as infections or other illnesses or surgery.

-- Emotional stress
+- Emotional stress.

-- Alcohol use
+- Alcohol use.

 Possible complications depend on the form of porphyria: